 Students examine the complex and integrated nature of the hospitality industry and how various segments, such as lodging and tourism, impact the management and operation of food service establishments.
 This course teaches students to apply sound management principles to situations encountered within the hospitality industry.
-Prerequisites: CA2276 or CA2286 or CA2296.
-Ouarter Credit Hours 4.5
+Prerequisite: CA2276 or CA2286 or CA2296 or PA2276 or PA2296.
+(PT) Ouarter Credit Hours 4.5